Espresso crema is an element that not only draws our attention to the beverage but also provides a remarkable level of textural and visual interest.

 Is crema a sign of a good espresso?

-This is quite a controversial question among coffee enthusiasts.
-While some claim that crema is just an aesthetic “accessory” with no real impact when it comes to an espresso’s taste and quality, others consider it an integral part of the beverage.
+While some claim that crema is merely an aesthetic “accessory” with no real impact on an espresso's taste and quality, others consider it an integral part of the beverage.

 The truth probably lies somewhere in between.